 Nothing could be better than an evening filled with meeting new people, eating great food and engaging in scientific discussion!
 Join us the last Friday of each month, January – March, as we bring in guest speakers from around the region to share their knowledge of important issues in the field of environmental science and biology.
 In the spirit of covered dish dinners, please bring an appetizer, entrée, salad or dessert to share with at least eight people.
-Please check back for complete presenter details.

 Admission: A covered dish plus $7 for members and $12 for non-members